kire321/calcounter/README.md

 When displayed, it goes green if the total for that day is less than expected number of calories per day, otherwise goes red

+##Basic use

+- `npm install` sets you up with all the dependencies
+- `npm start` starts the server locally, port 8888
+- `npm test` runs tests locally
+- `eb deploy` deploys to http://calcounter-dev.elasticbeanstalk.com/ (you will have to install stuff from AWS and configure credentials and stuff before you can run this)

 ##Architecture

 Basic three tier architecture -- client, webserver, database